lusingander/stu/CONTRIBUTING.md

 Suggestions are welcome, but any suggestions that do not follow the project's policies are unlikely to be accepted.

 - Update functions (put, delete, etc.) are a low priority.
-- Support for S3 protocol compatible tools is a low priority.
 - There are no plans to support tools that are incompatible with S3.

 ## Pull Requests